 An invitation to Re-imagine the Second Half of Life (A 9-week Inner Journey)

 Join a small group of women on an inner journey through the 8 Gates of Initiation in the Second Half of Life (as researched by Cross Cultural Anthropologist and Author, Angeles Arrien (1940 – 2014).
 Through storytelling, poetry, body-based meditations, journal writing, dream tending, group discussion and personal inquiry, we will stand on the threshold of each gate together.
 Each week will explore the themes of one of the eight gates, with a ninth class to serve ceremony, celebration and the harvest of our work together.
 Each week will offer tangible practices for daily life, journal explorations, meditations and suggestions for further inquiry.
-Themes of the gates include: Facing the Unknown, Discovering ones True Face, Changing Body, Relationships as Spiritual Practice, Creativity & Generativity, Authenticity & Character, the Presence of Grace, Non-attachment and Letting go.
 Read More

 The conversations that emerge can become a catalyst, as you explore the strengths of your team, spark innovative ideas, foster leadership and recognize untapped potential.
 With a social change focus, conversations can inspire ordinary citizens to become extraordinary stewards for social change within their community.

-A Community Conversation is an invitation to enter into deep, meaningful conversations in an atmosphere of dignity.
-Based on the Conversation Cafe model that creates a space to move from small talk to big talk, Earth and Spirit takes it to the next level and asks What would it take to move from talk to action?
-Conversation topics can be customized for each audience.
+A Community Conversation is an invitation to enter into deep, meaningful conversations in an atmosphere of dignity, creating a space to move from small talk to big talk.
+What would it take to move from talk to action?
+Read More

 Experience a life-changing process to give your life greater direction, vitality and purpose.
 Developed in 1966 by Dr. Ira Progoff, our nationally-recognized program has helped people lead more fulfilling lives.
 Discover resources and possibilities you could not have imagined.
 The Intensive Journal method is an integrated system using writing exercises in a setting of privacy and quiet to help you: